timqian/bambot/hardware/README.md

 - 3D print the body part of bambot
 - Another PC

+> Teleop using joycon is coming soon, stay tuned

 ## Other tools needed

 - 20000mAH Power bank, (with type c port support USB PD)